Mission: Impossible III: Critical response

-On the film-critics aggregator Rotten Tomatoes, Mission: Impossible III received 71% positive reviews from critics and an average of 6.6/10, based on 224 reviews.
-The site's critical consensus reads, "Fast-paced, with eye-popping stunts and special effects, the latest Mission: Impossible installment delivers everything an action fan could ask for.
+On review aggregation website Rotten Tomatoes, Mission: Impossible III holds an approval rating of 73% based on 248 reviews, with an average rating of 6.7/10.
+The site's critics consensus reads, "Fast-paced, with eye-popping stunts and special effects, the latest Mission: Impossible installment delivers everything an action fan could ask for.
 A thrilling summer popcorn flick."
-It holds a similar rating on Metacritic, with an average score of 66/100, indicating "generally favorable reviews" based on a normalized average of 42 reviews.
+Metacritic gave the film a weighted average score of 66 out of 100 based on 42 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale, an improvement on the first two installments.

 On the television show Ebert & Roeper, Richard Roeper gave Mission: Impossible III a "thumbs up," while Roger Ebert gave it a marginal "thumbs down."
-In Ebert's print review, he gave the film a score of two and a half stars out of four, saying, "Either you want to see mindless action and computer-generated sequences executed with breakneck speed and technical precision, or you do not.
+In Ebert's print review, he gave the film a score of two-and-a-half stars out of four, saying, "Either you want to see mindless action and computer-generated sequences executed with breakneck speed and technical precision, or you do not.
 I am getting to the point where I don't much care."
 He felt "surprised that the plot hangs together more than in the other two films."